unorthodox-paradox/omsi-2_man_nl_313-15_heating_cooling_script/docs/5_technical_reference.md

     1. `uchill_frame` delegates to `uchill_integration__acquire_dynamic_vehicle_attributes` (see above).
     1. `uchill_frame` delegates to `uchill_integration__acquire_vehicle_state`, which assigns values of vehicle-specific variables, representing actual vehicle *state* (e.g. whether the engine is running), to the corresponding integration variables.
 1. Finally, during each frame, after the main script of the vehicle has delegated to the `uchill_frame` macro, and *after* `cabinair_frame` has returned:
-    * `uchill_frame` delegates to `uchill_integration__actualize_vehicle_state`, which, unlike the previous macros, is responsible for assigning the values of integration variables set by `uchill.osc` *itself* (e.g. a controller's LED indicator's state), to corresponding vehicle-specific variables.
+    * `uchill_frame` delegates to `uchill_integration__actualize_vehicle_state`, which, unlike the previous macros, is responsible for assigning the values of integration variables set by `uchill.osc` *itself* (e.g., state of a controller's indicator), to corresponding vehicle-specific variables.

 In summary:
 * `uchill_integration__init` initializes the adapter.